Shanghai Burgers

 I call these “Shanghai Burgers.”
 I suppose I could have picked another well-known Chinese city…Hong Kong, Beijing…but “Shanghai” just sounds better, don’t you think?
 Juicy beef rubbed down with a homemade Chinese five spice powder, grilled to perfection, then topped with sauteed shiitake mushrooms, green onions, and crispy bean sprouts tossed in a drippingly luscious Asian sauce.
 Convinced yet?

-Let’s get to the recipe so you can let your teeth sink into this all-original Daring Gourmet Shanghai Burger!
+Then let’s get to the recipe so you can let your teeth sink into this all-original Daring Gourmet Shanghai Burger!

 Fire up your grill and cook the patties according to your preferred doneness.